sharetribe/flex-sdk-js/docs/developing-sdk.md

     1. Remove the `[API not yet available]` tag from the corresponding entries in CHANGELOG.md
     1. Commit and push
+    1. Remove the `[API not yet available]` tag from the corresponding [Github Release notes](https://github.com/sharetribe/flex-sdk-js/releases)
     1. Annouce in Slack